tensorforce/tensorforce/docs/runner.rst

     # Pass observation to the agent
     agent.add_observation(state, action, result['reward'], result['terminal_state'])

+The key idea here is the separation of concerns.
+External code should not need to manage batches or remember network features, this is that the agent is for.
+Conversely, an agent need not concern itself with how a model is implemented and the API should facilitate easy combination of different agents and models.

 There are other tasks a runner could implement, such as `preprocessing <preprocessing.rst>`__, repeating actions and storing episode rewards.